 Have you stopped laughing yet?
 Because you’ve probably done a little gardening before and you know that it takes A LOT more than planting seeds and reaping the harvest.

-Let me catch you up on my journey.
+Let me catch you up on my journey and what I’ve learned about gardening for beginners.

 Coddling My Seedlings